pierlucaanania/GIS/ReadMe.md

 ### GIS Analysis in Python ###

-The building blocks of the Python GIS Geopandas that are used:
+Building blocks of the Python GIS Geopandas that are used:
 - _Pandas_, Data Analysis
 - _Shapely_, library for dealing with geometric shapes
 - _Fiona_, writing and reading file